-The heart of Livorno is the La Venezia district, or more precisely the La Venezia Nuova district, a charming, bohemian, lively area that, with its canals, small bridges, characteristic alleys, and the striking Fortezza Nuova in the background, evokes the enchanting atmosphere of the lagoon city.
+The heart of Livorno is the La Venezia neighbourhood, or rather the Venezia Nuova quarter – a fascinating, bohemian, lively area whose canals and small bridges, characteristic alleys and the striking Fortezza Nuova in the background, evoke the enchanting atmosphere of the lagoon city.

-In the 17th and 18th centuries, the Venezia district expanded, with numerous buildings being erected, including the Bottini dell'Olio—ancient warehouses for oil storage, now home to the City Museum and the Labronica Library—, the Palazzo delle Colonne di Marmo, Palazzo Huigens, and the Palazzo del Monte di Pietà, as well as religious buildings like the Church of San Francesco and Santa Caterina.
+In the 1600–1700s the Venezia quarter expanded; many buildings were erected, including the Bottini dell'Olio – ancient oil-storage warehouses that today house the City Museum and the Labronica Library –, the Palazzo delle Colonne di Marmo, the Palazzo Huigens and the Palazzo del Monte di Pietà, as well as religious buildings such as the church of San Francesco and that of Santa Caterina.

-The most important event is EFFETTO VENEZIA, usually held during the first week of August.
-This festival, set against the magical backdrop of illuminated canals, combines music, performances, culture, and gastronomy.
+The most important event is EFFETTO VENEZIA, which normally takes place in the first week of August.
+It is a festival that, in the magical setting of the illuminated canals, combines music, shows, culture and gastronomy.

 Click to enlarge